lukehaas/Scrollify/README.md

 - Can sections receive an active class when they are scrolled to?

-Yes, this is something you can easily do in either the `before` or `after` callbacks (which ever suites you best).
+Yes, this is something you can easily implement in either the `before` or `after` callbacks (which ever suites you best).

 - Can Scrollify be used for horizontal scrolling?